Help us improve your experience.

 Do you have time for a two-minute survey?

-Configuring the Number of Active Ports on 16x10GE 3D MPC
+Configure the Number of Active Ports on 16x10GE 3D MPC

-You can disable a sub-set of the physical ports available on the Packet Forwarding Engines of the 16x10GE 3D MPC, and for PICs installed in MPC3, MPC4, MPC5, and MPC6.
+Configuring active ports enhances system's ability to manage bandwidth allocation and ensure redundancy.
+This feature allows you to disable specific ports on the Packet Forwarding Engines (PFEs) to prevent oversubscription and maintain optimal performance.
+This topic covers how to disable a sub-set of the physical ports available on the Packet Forwarding Engines of the 16x10GE 3D MPC, and for PICs installed in MPC3, MPC4, MPC5, and MPC6.

 To configure the number of active ports on the 16x10GE 3D MPC, include the number-of-ports active-ports configuration statement at the [edit chassis fpc slot-number] hierarchy level:

-To configure the number of active ports on a PIC in an MPC3, MPC4, MPC5, or MPC6, include the number-of-ports active-ports configuration statement at the [edit chassis fpc slot-number pic pic-number] hierarchy level:
+To configure the number of active ports on a PIC in MPC3, MPC4, MPC5, or MPC6, include the number-of-ports active-ports configuration statement at the [edit chassis fpc slot-number pic pic-number] hierarchy level:

 Note: